redshifter/tribes2works/warfare/README.md

 ## Phalanx
 - Based on Broadside.
 Blow up a bunch of generators in order so you can attack the Main generators at the top and grab the the final switch.
 - With the exception of the Main generators, none of the generators can be repaired.
-Stand clear, as they will explode early!
+Stand clear, since they will automatically overload and explode when they no longer provide power!
-- Of course there's no easter eggs.
-Why would you even ask?
+- <s>Of course there's no easter eggs.
+Why would you even ask a question like that?</s>

 ## Iron Fist
 - Based on Gauntlet.
 Blow up the forcefield generator to assault the main base for the switch.
 Really simple.